 Reasonable accommodations are provided in the hiring process for persons with disabilities.
-For example, this material is available in alternative format upon request.
 As an Equal Opportunity/Affirmative Action employer, we encourage applications from minorities, veterans, and women.
 Qualified candidates may request veterans' or disabilities preference in accordance with state law.